StakeSquid/ethereum-rpc-docker/docs/howto-polygon-archive.md

 Replace the URL with the current snapshots that you find [here](https://snapshot.polygon.technology/)

 You read a lot.
 Well done!
+Don't forget to save the .env file to finish up!

 Ready to find out if wverything works?
 I invite you to run the whole thing using docker-compose.
 Enter the following on the command line.